littlebrighter/alfred--ultimate-currency-converter/README.md

 ---

-This workflow was heavily inspired and is based on the source code of bigluck / Luca Bigon’s original Alfred Currency Converter <https://github.com/bigluck/alfred2-currencyconverter>.
+This workflow was heavily inspired and is based on the source code of bigluck’s (aka Luca Bigon) original Alfred Currency Converter <https://github.com/bigluck/alfred2-currencyconverter>.
 Released with Luca’s permission.

 ---